AMReX-Astro/Castro/Exec/hydro_tests/Sedov/Verification/README.md

 To compare Castro output, we need to radially bin the plotfile data to get density, total velocity, and pressure as a function of radius.
-This can be accomplished using fsedov*.f90 routines in Castro/Diagnostics/Sedov
+This can be accomplished using main.cpp routine in Castro/Diagnostics/Sedov

 For the 2-d Cylindrical explosion in Cartesian coordinates: